-Editor’s note: We asked, and some of you heeded our call for creepy stories about things that go bump in the night.
-Kathryn Lowry shares this hair-raising experience about Kadena Air Base’s building 721 – and one more reason why you should never forget your CAC ID.
+Editor’s note: A few years back, we asked, and some heeded our call for creepy stories about things that go bump in the night.
+Kathryn Lowry shared this hair-raising experience about Kadena Air Base’s building 721 – and one more reason why you should never forget your CAC ID.

 The grumpy spirit of a forgotten Englishman

 My commander didn’t believe when I told him why I was late.
 Last week I had shown up without my CAC for the same reason.
 My office is haunted.

 Some of my coworkers had warned me that staying in our office after dark would not end well.
 I had laughed off these concerns, our building was only 60 years old, made of solid concrete, and did not have any questionable backgrounds such as being a mortuary or something as morbid.
 Besides, I didn’t believe in ghosts and any Japanese or American who might have died in that area during the Battle of Okinawa likely had bigger things to care about than messing with some new airman.

 While all of these things were true, there was one story I hadn’t factored into my reasoning.
 Englishmen.
 That’s right, from England.
 I wasn’t expecting to see a ghost, but I especially wasn’t expecting to meet an English one.

 The windows started rattling unexplainably, but then I would hear a whine and the rattling would stop.
 During broad daylight things like this can be shrugged off easily, along with the shrill creaks that come from the dense foliage that backs up to our parking lot.